-Article 3 of the PDPA explicitly states that a data subject's right to request a government or non-government agency to delete his/her personal data shall not be waived in advance.
-However, whether the right to erasure (the right to be forgotten) indeed exists under the PDPA is still subject to debate in Taiwan.
-The recent Taiwan Supreme Court decision on the Google case seems to suggest that under the PDPA, the right to erasure shall exist to certain extent.
-The Google case is not finalised, though.
-Please see section 1.3 above,.
+Article 3 of the PDPA explicitly states that a data subject's right to request a government or non-government agency to delete their personal data shall not be waived in advance.
+However, whether the right to erasure (or the right to be forgotten) indeed exists under the PDPA is still subject to debate in Taiwan.
+The Supreme Court decision on the Google case seems to suggest that under the PDPA, the right to erasure shall exist to a certain extent and the Taiwan High Court confirmed it in May 2022.
+However, the Google case is not finalized, though.
+Please see the section on case law above.

-The PDPA stipulates certain special provisions with regard to data subjects' right with regard to marketing.
-Under the PDPA, a data subject may object to marketing at any time and a non-government agency shall stop any and all marketing activities towards such a data subject at once.
+In addition, the PDPA stipulates certain special provisions with regard to data subjects' rights with regard to marketing.
+Under the PDPA, a data subject may object to marketing at any time, and a non-government agency shall stop any and all marketing activities towards such a data subject at once.
 Meanwhile, when a non-government agency contacts a data subject for marketing purposes for the first time, the non-government agency shall provide a mechanism for the data subject to object to the marketing free of charge.

 - illegal collection, processing, or use of personal data;